csuhta/inquisition-perks/readme.txt

 Rating: Good

 As of this writing, this perk is broken, and only affects the Inquisitor, not your entire party.
 It's up to you if you want it.
-I would raise this to required in harder difficulties regardless.
+You should get this no matter what if you are playing on Hard or Nightmare.

 ------------------------------------------------------------------------------+
 MORE HEALING POTIONS (FORCES)